kubernetes/kops/docs/getting_started/aws.md

 AmazonVPCFullAccess
 ```

-You can create the kops IAM user from the command line using the following:
+You can create the kOps IAM user from the command line using the following:

 ```bash
 aws iam create-group --group-name kops